Ahtesham18112011/VSDSquadron_FM/README.md

 * Then type `sudo make flash` to program the board.
 * Now you have succesfully implemented the code in the FM.

+### Step4: Testing and verification

+Follow the steps to test it in the software Docklight:
+1. Set the baud rate to 9600.
+And 1 stop bit
+2. Ensure the port through which the FM is connected in the device manager
+3. Then test with objects.
+Put the object or anything above the senser, the buzzer will beep when the object is kept at a feild of 5cm